 Indoor Air Quality Issues

-For complaints regarding hospitals, contact the Bureau of Health Facility Regulation at (573) 751-6303.
-For complaints regarding licensed childcare facilities contact the Bureau of Child Care, Sanitation.
+For complaints regarding hospitals, contact the Bureau of Health Services Regulation.
+For complaints regarding licensed childcare facilities contact the Bureau of Environmental Health Services, Child Care Sanitation.
 For complaints regarding long-term care facilities consult with the appropriate Regional Office of the Division of Senior Services.

 For IAQ Complaints regarding Schools, the following steps are recommended: